Senator Street Historic District

-Senator Street Historic District is a national historic district in Bay Ridge, Brooklyn, New York, New York.
+Senator Street Historic District is a national historic district in Bay Ridge, Brooklyn, New York City.
 It consists of 40 contributing residential buildings (including two garages) built between 1906 and 1912.
 They are all three story brownstone rowhouses in the Neo-Renaissance style.
 The houses feature high stoops and full sized subterranean basements.
+Located between 67th and 68th Streets, the street is named for New York State Senator Henry Cruse Murphy, who also held other elected positions.

 It was listed on the National Register of Historic Places in 2002.